Measuring our impact

 Case Study

-We are working with STEER to measure our impact.
+We continue working with STEER to measure our impact.
 STEER is an award-winning organisation, and we are using their pioneering platform to assess each young person’s self-regulation and mental wellbeing, and look at trends which we can compare against national datasets.

 Our aims